carlosmobile/Cine/README.md

 MVVM involves three layers:

 - The <b>model layer</b> contains data access objects and validation logic.
-It knows how to read and write data, and it notifies the view model when data changes.<br><br>
+It is responsible for reading and writing data, and it notifies the view model when data changes.<br><br>
 - The <b>view model layer</b> contains the state of the view and has methods to handle user interaction.
-It calls methods on the model layer to read and write data, and it notifies the view when the model’s data changes.<br><br>
+It calls methods on the model layer for data access and updates the view when the model's data changes.<br><br>
-- The <b>view layer</b> styles and displays on-screen elements.
-It doesn’t contain business or validation logic.
-Instead, it binds its visual elements to properties on the view model.
-It also receives user inputs and interaction, and it calls methods on the view model in response.<br><br>
+- The <b>view layer</b> is responsible for styling and displaying on-screen elements without containing business or validation logic.
+It binds visual elements to the view model's properties, receives user inputs and interactions, and calls methods on the view model in response.<br><br>
-As a result, the view layer and model layer are completely decoupled.
-The view layer and model layer only communicate with the view model layer but we can binding model to view with Combine if we need to use reactive programming way.
+As a result, the view and model layers are completely decoupled, communicating only through the view model layer.
+However, data binding between the model and view can be achieved with Combine for reactive programming.

-This architecture has been used because it's considered an advance architecture that modulates the code and respect the clean code, SOLID principles and the best practices.
+This architecture is adopted for its advanced approach, facilitating modular code and adherence to clean code principles, SOLID principles, and best practices.
 <br><br>

 # Tools